toyplot.coordinates module

 Add a bivariate plot to the axes.

-• b (a,) – If a and b are provided, they specify the X coordinates and Y coordinates of each point in the plot.
+b (array-like sets of coordinates) – If a and b are provided, they specify the X coordinates and Y coordinates of each point in the plot.
 If only a is provided, it specifies the Y coordinates, and the X coordinates will range from [0, N).

 plot